Kevma50287/phase-1-Personal-Project/README.md

 ## Functionality

 1. When the page loads the user gets a default picture with the Pokemon logo
+2. There is button that switches the app from Pokedex mode (See #3. - #7.) to Game Mode (See #8. - #12.)
-2. There is a input field under the logo where a user can input a certain name
+3. There is a input field under the logo where a user can input a certain name
-3. Under the input field will display a few stats of the certain pokemon STATS
+4. Under the input field will display a few stats of the certain pokemon STATS
-        1. Random Move Generated
-        2. Weight Stat
+        1. Weight Stat
-        3. Height Stat
+        2. Height Stat
-        4. Ability Stat
+        3. Ability Stat
-        5. Type Stat
+        4. Type Stat
+        5. Move List
-4. When a certain Pokemon name is entered the html color of the background will be changed depending on the certain type stat of the Pokemon
+5. When a certain Pokemon name is entered the html color of the background will be changed depending on the certain type stat of the Pokemon
-5. When a certain Pokemon name is entered the Pokemon logo in the middle will be changed to the picture of the Pokemon also the stats will be changed according to the specific stats of the Pokemon
+6. When a certain Pokemon name is entered the Pokemon logo in the middle will be changed to the picture of the Pokemon.
+Also the stats will be changed according to the specific stats of the Pokemon
-6. A mouse over event will be put when the User hovers over the image of the selected Pokemon which will pull up a Pokemon card of the specific pokemon showing its stats.
+7. Clicking on the image of the Pokemon to switch between default and shiny forms.
+8. FOR GAME MODE (Who's that Pokemon?): After clicking on the button to switch to game mode, a counter will appear in the top right corner to track the number of correct guesses, and a blocked out image of a random pokemon will be generated
+9. Background images still change to give hint to players as to the type of pokemon
+10. Submission to the form will now check if the inserted guess (not case-sensitive) matches the name of the pokemon.
+If correct, counter goes up one.
+11. Instead of displaying the pokemon name above the form, it will provide instructions on how to proceed with the game
+12. Clicking on the image of the pokemon will reroll the image

 ## Sources